Stochastic Calculus as Operator Factorization An Operator-Covariant Derivative and Unified Representation: Analytical Consequences

-\begin{remark}[Energy Interpretation] Under the standing assumptions of Theorem~\ref{thm:unified-clark-ocone}, the integrand $\Pi_X D_X F$ is the unique predictable process representing $F - \E[F]$ as a stochastic integral, and its energy norm equals the variance of $F$. \end{remark}
+\begin{remark}[Energy Interpretation] Under the hypotheses of Theorem~\ref{thm:CO}, the integrand $\Pi_X D_X F$ is the unique predictable process representing $F - \E[F]$ as a stochastic integral, and its energy norm equals the variance of~$F$.
+This provides an operator-theoretic interpretation of the classical result that the variance of a martingale representation equals the $L^2$-norm of the integrand. \end{remark}